Volkswagen Westfalia Camper: Awnings and side tents

-A number of tent and side awning designs were available as extra-cost additions.
-Collectors often have difficulty determining whether one of these options was specifically available from and for Westfalia models, or were developed and sold by other camper conversion vendors such as ASI/Riviera and Sundial.
+Several tent and side awning designs were available as extra-cost additions.
+Collectors often have difficulty determining whether one of these options was specifically available from and for Westfalia models, or was developed and sold by other camper conversion vendors such as ASI/Riviera and Sundial.
 ASI built camper tops for the VW Vanagon out of Seattle, WA.
-They were used on US and Canadian imported VW's only.
+They were used on US and Canadian-imported VWs only.

 SO-22 "camping box" Period (1952–58).
-During this period no tent per se was available from Westfalia, but one could obtain a striped canvas awning that stretched almost the length of the vehicle, and extended about six feet out to the side.
+During this period no tent per se was available from Westfalia, but one could obtain a striped canvas awning that stretched almost the length of the vehicle and extended about six feet out to the side.
 The awning frame seems to be similar to that of the SO-23 period large tent described below.
 This earliest of Westfalia tents is shown on the cover of the July, 1955 issue of Popular Mechanics and in a 1956 brochure that describes it as "a large, colorful side awning."

 SO-23 deluxe camper (1958–1965).
 Two tent options were available during this period.
 One was similar to the 1952–1958 awning, with the addition of removable side curtains, and the other was a small vestibule or foyer that only covered the side door area.
 These had no names other than "large tent" and "small tent," and the larger one seems to have been available with and without a bathroom as described below.

 The small tent, available in either red/white or blue/gray stripes, was less popular and thus is less often seen today.
 It consists of a single piece of heavy canvas, with a strip of vinyl along the bottom acting as a reinforcement and splash guard.
 It fits over the side-door opening (and has a gap for one leg of the roof rack) as a sort of foyer or vestibule.
 It's big enough for two adults to stand inside, but little else, and was probably intended as a means of getting in and out of the camper in cold or wet weather.